 Oregon has a surplus of stunning coastline, but one reviewer claims that Nehalem Bay is “one of the most beautiful” among them.
 You’ll definitely need to reserve a spot in advance during the summer months at this popular park.
 Rolling sand dunes border the campground and a 1.8-mile bike path makes exploring the beach a breeze.

 “Even the breathtaking view from the highway is enough to go to Nehalem Bay State Park.
 The campground is nice, enough room to not feel packed in.
-The beach walk is steep and long, but oh so worth it!
-The beach is amazing…like when you all of a sudden look up and there’s the beach….it’s mind blowingly beautiful.” — The Dyrt camper Melissa B.
+The beach walk is steep and long, but oh so worth it!” — The Dyrt camper Melissa B.